Gastrointestinal physiology: Ions

 The largest component of secreted fluids is ions and water, which are first secreted and then reabsorbed along the tract.
-The ions secreted primarily consist of H^{+}, K^{+}, Cl^{−}, HCO_{3}^{−} and Na^{+}.
+The ions secreted primarily consist of H+|link=hydrogen ion, K+|link=potassium, Cl-|link=chloride, HCO_{3}-|link=bicarbonate and Na+|link=sodium.
 Water follows the movement of these ions.
 The GI tract accomplishes this ion pumping using a system of proteins that are capable of active transport, facilitated diffusion and open channel ion movement.
 The arrangement of these proteins on the apical and basolateral sides of the epithelium determines the net movement of ions and water in the tract.

-H^{+} and Cl^{−} are secreted by the parietal cells into the lumen of the stomach creating acidic conditions with a low pH of 1.
-H^{+} is pumped into the stomach by exchanging it with K^{+}.
-This process also requires ATP as a source of energy; however, Cl^{−} then follows the positive charge in the H^{+} through an open apical channel protein.
+H+ and Cl- are secreted by the parietal cells into the lumen of the stomach creating acidic conditions with a low pH of 1.
+H+ is pumped into the stomach by exchanging it with K+.
+This process also requires ATP as a source of energy; however, Cl- then follows the positive charge in the H+ through an open apical channel protein.

-HCO_{3}^{−} secretion occurs to neutralize the acid secretions that make their way into the duodenum of the small intestine.
-Most of the HCO_{3}^{−} comes from pancreatic acinar cells in the form of NaHCO_{3} in an aqueous solution.
-This is the result of the high concentration of both HCO_{3}^{−} and Na^{+} present in the duct creating an osmotic gradient to which the water follows.
+HCO_{3}- secretion occurs to neutralize the acid secretions that make their way into the duodenum of the small intestine.
+Most of the HCO_{3}- comes from pancreatic acinar cells in the form of NaHCO3|link=Sodium bicarbonate in an aqueous solution.
+This is the result of the high concentration of both HCO_{3}- and Na+ present in the duct creating an osmotic gradient to which the water follows.